Spectra-to-Structure and Structure-to-Spectra Inference Across the Periodic Table: Experiment

 This experiment assesses the structure-to-spectrum capabilities of our proposed framework by predicting K- and L-edge XANES, as well as K-edge EXAFS (L-edge EXAFS dataset is not available), directly from crystal graphs.
 Each material is encoded as a structure graph with node and edge features that capture atomic identities and geometric relationships.
 The GNN encoder, followed by an SGMLP head, maps local atomic environments to energy-dependent absorption spectra.

-To account for the sensitivity of spectral features to the absorbing element and edge type, we train separate models for each element-edge-spectrum combination.
+To account for the sensitivity of spectral features to the absorbing element and edge type, we train separate models for each element–edge–spectrum combination.
 This element-specific training avoids cross-element feature drift and allows models to specialize in chemically consistent environments.
 Models are trained using Mean Squared Error (MSELoss) between predicted and reference spectra, and optimized with AdamW (learning rate $10^{-4}$, weight decay 0.01).

 We benchmark XAStruct against three common GNN baselines (GCN\cite{kipf2016semi}, GAT\cite{velivckovic2017graph}, and MPNN\cite{gilmer2017neural}) and CuXASNet \cite{gleason2024cuxasnet}, which is specialized for copper L-edge XANES.
 For CuXASNet, we report the original paper's numbers due to the lack of open-source code; for others, we reimplement and train them under the same data split.